andre-wojtowicz/qt-sql-example/README.md

 An exemplary [Qt](https://www.qt.io/) app that connects to SQL server and displays a table from a database.
 The program was made for educational purposes.

-Compiled Windows and Linux applications can be downloaded from [Releases](https://github.com/andre-wojtowicz/qt-sql-example/releases).
+Compiled Windows and Linux applications with statically-linked libraries can be downloaded from [Releases](https://github.com/andre-wojtowicz/qt-sql-example/releases).

 ![](screenshot.png)

-The program was tested on:
- * clients: Windows 10 with Qt 5.9.1, Ubuntu 16.04 with Qt 5.5.1,
+The application is developed with Qt 5.9.1 on Windows 10 and Ubuntu 16.04.
- * servers: MySQL Server 5.5.57, Microsoft SQL Server 2008 R2 SP3.
+The program was tested on MySQL Server 5.5.57 and Microsoft SQL Server 2008 R2 SP3.

 ## Client config

 The program reads `config.ini` on startup.
-The file must be located in the app working directory.
+The file must be in the app working directory.

 ## SQL database drivers

 A comprehensive discussion about SQL database drivers (Qt driver plugins as well as system drivers) can be found in [Qt Documentation](https://doc.qt.io/qt-5/sql-driver.html).
 MSSQL is handled by the ODBC driver.

+Although binaries of the program have statically-linked libraries, in order to connect from Linux to MSSQL server, one should install ODBC SQL Server driver (e.g. `msodbcsql`__*__).

+The following section covers the essential tools to develop app with dynamically-linked SQL libraries.

 ### Windows 10